andrey-tech/kong-upstream-jwt-extended/README.md

 API Providers will take the SHA256 hashes of the HTTP request body and HTTP request URL query string to compare the digests to that found in the JWT payload.
 If they are identical, the request remaines intact during transmission.
-Also, information about consumer, credential, route and service can be added to field `kong` of JWT payload.
+Also, information about consumer, credentials, route and service can be added to field `kong` of JWT payload.

 ## Supported Kong Releases